-And if I seethe at Eklof’s glib dismissal of my family’s many other families’ suffering, how can I not sympathize with the linguistic concerns of people more marginalized than I am: People of Color, people with disabilities, Transgender and other non-binary people?
+And if I seethe at Eklof’s glib dismissal of my family’s (and many other families’) suffering, how can I not sympathize with the linguistic concerns of people more marginalized than I am: People of Color, people with disabilities, Transgender and other non-binary people?
 Words mean things.
 They convey attitudes.
 They establish hierarchy.

 Related is Eklof’s oscillation between whining and mockery of Unitarian Universalist work toward more inclusive language in hymn/song lyrics.
 (GP 34-35) There is actually a thoughtful conversation to be had here, but Eklof never has it.

 Changing language concerns are, for a baby-boomer like me, genuinely challenging.
 As a songwriter, I’ve been asked to change lyrics to reflect concerns around ableism, gender, and other issues of human diversity.
 I confess that I resented it at first.
 Yet I can also say, the added thought and reflection have more often led me toward stronger lyrics than weaker ones.
 That’s a point worth serious consideration.

 It seems to me that if Eklof really wants to claim a “religion of humanity,” he should be willing to take into account the concerns of all humans—not just able, Euro-American humans like himself.
 He and I obviously differ on this.